 Continued comparison between Oromiya and Amhara women (see graph below) will help explain better the determinants of fertility differences between different population groups in Ethiopia whether small or large.
 One such factor is age at first marriage.
 Given the cultural restrictions against sex before marriage, age at marriage becomes one of the major determinants of exposure to pregnancy and child birth.
 The graph below shows a lower median age at marriage for Amhara than Oromiya women.
 This would suggest a higher fertility among Amhara women.
 However, this is counteracted by the countervailing fertility impacts (among Amhara women) of other influences such as longer birth intervals, longer breastfeeding, instability of marriage and outmigration of young females, etc. The cohorts of 25-29, 30-34, 35-39, 40-44, and 45-49-year-old Amhara women married at least a year younger than their counterparts in Oromiya.
-The gap is long enough to result in a one-child "fertility advantage" due to the intervening factors which have limited reproductively.
+The gap is long enough to result in a one-child "fertility advantage" for Amhara women but Amhara women actually have a one-child "fertility disadvantage" due to the intervening factors which have limited reproductively.